 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-OMEGA's contractually required contribution was \$62,304 for 2019.
-Of this amount, \$5,243 is reported as an accrued expense.
+OMEGA's contractually required pension contribution was \$69,816 for 2021.
+The entire amount was used to fund pension benefits.

-Pension Liabilities, Pension Expense, and Deferred Outflows/Inflows of Resources Related to Pensions
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-The net pension liability for OPERS was measured as of December 31, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The net pension liability for OPERS was measured as of December 31, 2020, and the total pension liability used to calculate the net pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 OMEGA's proportion of the net pension liability was based on OMEGA's share of contributions to the pension plan relative to the contributions of all participating entities.
 Following is information related to the proportionate share and pension expense: